monsoonmaelstrom/book2/book2.md

 I nod, because he’s right.
 I can’t.
 I hate it.
 But I can’t.

-“Here’s the real question though,” he says, watching me carefully.
+“Here’s the real question,” he says, watching me carefully.
 “If you can expand them or create them, can you also collapse them?”

 “Maybe.
 I don’t know.
 I think so.
 Probably.”